saadpocalypse/Passion-Projects/Sliding Puzzle/Sliding Puzzle.md

 # Sliding Puzzle

+## What it is
+* A simple 3x3 sliding puzzle game.
+* You slide a tile into

 ## How the game works
 * The game was made using HTML, CSS and Javascript.
 * I randomly pick one of the folders and asssign the images as sources to the `<img>` divs I make.